Engine Parts Every Pilot Should Know

 • Carburetor

+Most training aircraft at top pilot aviation academies have 4-cylinder Lycoming or Continental Engines.
+The Cylinders are basically housing the pistons.
+Those pistons are all connected to each other via the crankshaft.
 Each cylinder has one piston and two spark plugs.
 They each have an intake valve and an exhaust valve.
 The intake valve is what feeds the cylinder with air and fuel when it opens.
-The exhaust valve is connected to the aircraft exhaust, and it is where the burnt gasses exit the cylinder.
-This process happens for every other revolution.
-Meaning at 2,700 RPM, the four cylinders go through an emission cycle 1,350 times!
+The exhaust valve is connected to the aircraft exhaust, and it is where the burnt gases exit the cylinder.
+This process happens for every other revolution, meaning at 2,700 RPM, the four cylinders go through an emission cycle 1,350 times!
+This knowledge is crucial whether you're attending Part 61 or Part 141 flight schools.

 Spark Plugs